sirrodgepodge/simple-file-input/README.md

   name:      <string>,  // override name passed in by request, note that the file extension will not be added onto a name you provide here
   expires:   <number>,  // set the number of seconds before the signed url expires (defaults to 60)
   bucket:    <string>,  // set the bucket to upload to, overrides the s3 bucket set with the 'setBucket' method (you could also just use this option on every method instead of using 'setBucket' at set-up)
-  isPrivate: <boolean>, // if set to true will make file reads require s3 authentication by setting ACL to 'authenticated-read', default is false which sets ACL to 'public-read', meaning all requests to the file's URL can view/download the uploaded file
+  isPrivate: <boolean>, // if set to true will make file reads by other AWS users require s3 authentication by setting ACL to 'authenticated-read', default is false which sets ACL to 'public-read', meaning all requests to the file's URL can view/download the uploaded file
-  acl:       <string>,  // specify the ACL(Access Control List) for your upload: see docs on ACLs here: http://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl ...otherOptions       // additional properties will be passed into the params for the 'getSignedUrl' method, these params correspond to 'putObject' as this is the operation we are signing for, params are documented here: http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property
+  acl:       <string>,  // specify the ACL(Access Control List) for your upload (affects permissions of other AWS users, i.e. other apps with different AWS creds trying to access your bucket), see docs on ACLs here: http://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl ...otherOptions       // additional properties will be passed into the params for the 'getSignedUrl' method, these params correspond to 'putObject' as this is the operation we are signing for, params are documented here: http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property